sleephee/CS1999-buggy-race-editor/README.md

     source venv/bin/activate

 Set the environment variable to `development`.
-On Windows do:
+On Windows cmd/Powershell do:

     $env:FLASK_ENV = 'development'

+On Windows in Git bash:

+    ./venv/Scripts/activate

 On Linux or Mac: